 A Warm Welcome

 Since the foyer is the first thing you see, it's important to set the right tone.
-Since they wanted to create a beautiful, open space that also feels grounded and not overly precious, they decided to keep "the entry fairly simple," Girard tells us.
+They wanted to create a beautiful, open space that also feels grounded and not overly precious, so they decided to keep "the entry fairly simple," Girard tells us.
 This also works well because "the architecture in the entry really steals the show."
 As far as functional pieces for the entry, they "used a bench Jessie previously owned and introduced a round marble entry table from Crate and Barrel for a place to set keys and sunglasses."
 We love that they opted for a bench with open space for shoe storage, too.

 A Cozy Sitting Area